DiWu9/RiceMCS-DBMS-COMP530/README.md

 ## A1: Buffer Manager

-Description: The buffer manager accerlerate the page lookup by buffering pages in the buffer pool.
+Description: The buffer manager accerlerates the page lookup by buffering pages in the buffer pool with a lookup table.
 The buffer pool has LRU eviction policy.